becodeorg/BXL-torvalds-2024/README.md

 - Databases : MySQL and MongoDB
 - Mongoose
 - Authentication

-- Full Stack Project (2 weeks) - groups of two
+- Use Case: Full Stack Project (2 weeks) - groups of two

-### ⛰️ The mountain (2 weeks / 06/01 - 17/01)

-- React
-- Tailwind
 - BAAS
 - Full Stack Project (solo)

-### 🚠 Summer pastures (9 weeks / 20/01 - 21/03)
+### 🚠 Summer pastures (2 weeks / 10/03 - 21/03)

----

-SPLIT : BACKEND or FRONTEND ?

----

-- Diving deeper in your technology of interest (5 weeks)
+- Diving deeper in your technology of interest (2 weeks)

+- Project in the technology of your choice
+- Building portfolio
+- Sharing knowledge
+- Preparing for internship
+-
   - **FULL-STACK**
   - Next.js
   - PHP basics - Wordpress
   - React Native

   - **BACKEND**
   - Node - Express
   - PHP - Laravel
   - C# - .NET (no material available.
 By yourself)
   - Java - Springboot (no material available.
 By yourself)
   - Python - Django (no material available.
 By yourself)

   - **FRONTEND**
   - Sprint of fronted projects (1 per week)
     - Integration pixel-perfect of several designs
     - API consuming projects
     - Intensive use of librairies for animation (GSAP, etc.)
-- Project in the technology of your choice (2 weeks)
-- Building portfolio
-- Sharing knowledge
-- Preparing for internship

 ---